Regular dodecahedron: In nature

-The fossil coccolithophore Braarudosphaera bigelowii, a unicellular coastal phytoplanktonic alga, has a calcium carbonate shell with a regular dodecahedral structure about 10 micrometers across.
+The coccolithophore Braarudosphaera bigelowii, a unicellular coastal phytoplanktonic alga, can produce a calcium carbonate shell with a regular dodecahedral structure about 10 micrometers across.

 The hydrocarbon dodecahedrane and quasicrystal such as holmium–magnesium–zinc quasicrystal have a dodecahedral shape (see figure).
 Some regular crystals, such as garnet and diamond are also said to exhibit "dodecahedral" habit, but this statement actually refers to the rhombic dodecahedron shape.

 Various models have been proposed for the global geometry of the universe.
 These proposals include the Poincaré dodecahedral space, a positively curved space consisting of a regular dodecahedron whose opposite faces correspond (with a small twist).
 This was proposed by Jean-Pierre Luminet and colleagues in 2003, and an optimal orientation on the sky for the model was estimated in 2008.